Pre-engineered Cleanrooms

 by | Aug 7, 2017 | Building Systems, Design Build, Education/How to

-A cleanroom is a facility that is designed for the purposes of certain fields of research such as biological or chemical research, and also for the manufacturing of certain products.
+A cleanroom is a facility designed for specific fields of research, such as biological or chemical research, and for manufacturing certain products.
 Cleanrooms have different classifications that follow a grading scale based on the amount of allowable particulates in the air.
-Class one rooms have 1 particle for every 0.5 micrometer of cubic space and so on.
-The class number resembling the maximum amount of particles allowed in 0.5 cubic micrometers.
+Class one rooms have one particle for every 0.5 micrometers of cubic space, and so on—the class number resembling the maximum amount of particles allowed in 0.5 cubic micrometers.

 As for filtration systems, cleanrooms often use HEPA filters and ULPA filters.
-These filters can remove up to 99.9% of the particulates in the air using various air flow technique.
-Some cleanrooms employ a positive pressure to keep particles out, and then some employ negative pressure to keep contaminants in.
-It is no surprise that the need for a cleanroom can be overwhelming.
+These filters can remove up to 99.9% of particulates using various air flow techniques.
+Some cleanrooms employ a positive pressure to keep particles out, and others employ negative pressure to keep contaminants in.
+Unsurprisingly, the need for a clean room can be overwhelming.
 K-Con can help with the confusion.
-The panels, windows, and doors common to our in-plant modular office system already meet your Class 1000, Class 10,000, and Class 100,000 needs.
-Our sales staff has the knowledge to combine our wall system with the appropriate cleanroom components to insure your cleanroom meets your strict requirements.
+The panels, windows, and doors common to our in-plant modular office system meet your Class 1000, Class 10,000, and Class 100,000 needs.
+Our sales staff has the knowledge to combine our wall system with the appropriate cleanroom components to ensure your cleanroom meets your strict requirements.

 Features